feathersjs/feathers/docs/api/express.md

 <BlockQuote type="tip">

-Although it may be convenient to set `req.feathers.req = req;` to have access to the request object in the service, we recommend keeping your services as provider independent as possible.
+Although it may be convenient to set `req.feathers.req = req` to have access to the request object in the service, we recommend keeping your services as provider independent as possible.
 There usually is a way to pre-process your data in a middleware so that the service does not need to know about the HTTP request or response.

 </BlockQuote>